Purging data on a regular basis plays a critical role in CRM database maintenance.

 Many of the largest CRMs base their pricing structure on the number of contacts in your database.
 The more contacts you have in your database, the more your costs balloon over time.
-With the costs of CRM and marketing automation software rapidly rising and companies constantly expanding the amount of data that they collect, this is quickly becoming a critical concern for many organizations.
+With the costs of CRM and marketing automation software rapidly rising and companies constantly expanding the amount of data they collect, this quickly becomes a critical concern for many organizations.

-Paying a fee based on the number of contacts in your CRM means that you have to regularly purge low-quality contacts to keep costs down.
+Paying a fee based on the number of contacts in your CRM means you must regularly purge low-quality contacts to keep costs down.
 In some instances, jumping up to a new level could mean thousands of dollars out of your pocket every month.

-In these situations, consistently purging low-quality and outdated contacts has a direct impact on your monthly costs and budgets across departments.
+In these situations, consistently purging low-quality and outdated contacts directly impacts your monthly costs and budgets across departments.

 Improve Productivity and Efficiency Across All Teams

 A cluttered CRM is an issue across an organization.
-It impacts everyone’s ability to use and have confidence in the data that they need to do their jobs.
+It impacts everyone’s ability to use and confidence in the data they need to do their jobs.

-Marketing teams will see their budgets wasted, sending communications to many contacts that provide no value to your organization.
-Sales teams will see their efficiency take a hit as reps are assigned low-value prospects that lack context and have no chance of converting.
+Marketing teams will see their budgets wasted, sending communications to many contacts without value to your organization.
+Sales teams will see their efficiency take a hit as reps are assigned low-value prospects that lack context and cannot convert.
 It also makes finding specific information more difficult.
 A cluttered CRM leads to inaccurate reports and causes bad decisions organizationally.

 Purging bad data or uninterested contacts allows your teams to place more focus on the prospects and customers that have clearly displayed an interest in your products and inject personalization into their communications with confidence.